Maram-Hassan/manara/README.md

 7. Amazon CloudFront: Provides fast content delivery by caching content closer to users, reducing latency and improving the overall user experience.

-8.IAM Roles
-    EC2 Instance Role
-Purpose: Allow EC2 instances to interact with AWS services like S3, CloudWatch, and Parameter Store.
+8.IAM Roles:EC2 Instance Role its Purpose to Allow EC2 instances to interact with AWS services like S3 and CloudWatch,Permissions:AmazonEC2RoleforSSM (for AWS Systems Manager session access),AmazonS3ReadOnlyAccess ( EC2 needs to fetch from S3)

-Permissions:

-AmazonEC2RoleforSSM (for AWS Systems Manager session access)

-AmazonS3ReadOnlyAccess ( EC2 needs to fetch from S3)

-9.SNS (Simple Notification Service):

-Purpose: SNS could be integrated for sending notifications on scaling events, health check failures, or security alerts.
+9.SNS (Simple Notification Service) its Purpose that SNS could be integrated for sending notifications on scaling events, health check failures, or security alerts.,Permissions:sns:Publish for EC2 to send messages to an SNS topic.

-Permissions:

-sns:Publish for EC2 to send messages to an SNS topic.